By Emma North

 Once a hair strand has split, sadly the damage will continue to creep up the strand.
 Because split ends no longer have a smooth cuticle covering them, they are more prone to snagging and catching on things.
 This causes tangles, which in turn cause more split ends!

 Split ends break more easily that healthy strands, so it can feel like your hair isn't growing if you have a lot of split ends because you're not retaining the length.

 There are a few ways to prevent—and even fix and treat—the appearance of split ends.
 But first, you need to understand what causes them:

 - Brushing too aggressively

-- Not using thermal heat protective products
+- Not using heat protection

 "Split ends are a result of damage to the hair," says celebrity hair stylist George Northwood, whose clients include The Duchess of Sussex, Julianne Moore, and Rosie Huntington-Whiteley.